-Big-game hunters and division of labor
+Big game hunters and division of labor

-The researchers determined sex using a recently developed proteomic technique.
+The researchers determined gender using a recently developed proteomic technique.
 They also discovered the distinct isotopic signature of meat consumption in the bones.
 This further supports the conclusion that the Wilamaya Patjxa female was a hunter.

 The conditions that early hunter-gatherers lived in, the authors write, “would have favored big-game hunting economies with broad participation from both females and males.”

-Backgrounder: what did big-game hunters hunt?
+Backgrounder: what did big game hunters hunt?

 The Pleistocene was a time when humans were still hunter gatherers.
 It was also a time of great change for our species.

 For the most part, we had not yet developed agriculture or settled down into permanent settlements.
 Our ancestors lived as small groups of hunters who roamed the land.